Select Page

 Progression

-Students completing the Quran Study Programme will be eligible to enter the Arabic Immersion Year or Alimiyyah Programme (if they successfully complete the placement test).
+Students completing the Quran Study Programme will be eligible to enter the Arabic Immersion Programme or Alimiyyah Programme (if they successfully complete the placement test).
 These programmes both require an additional time commitment from the students and will enable them to deepen their studies of the Arabic language and Islamic Sciences.

 For further information on these programmes, please do visit our Admissions page.